-These easy to make, Chocolate Easter Nests are a no bake treat of Chocolate coated bran flake breakfast cereals.
-Decorated with mini sugar coated chocolate eggs and a white chocolate drizzle.
+These easy to make, Chocolate Easter Nests recipe are a no bake treat of Chocolate coated bran or cornflake breakfast cereals.
+Decorated with mini sugar-coated chocolate eggs and a white chocolate drizzle.

-As part of the Easter Celebration and Tea Party.
-Why not add a few more treats.
+As part of the Easter Celebration or Birthday Tea Party, why not add a few more treats.
 Such as this Easter Creme Egg Bundt Cake.
 The centre is filled with chocolate ganache and topped with Cadbury Creme Eggs.

-You can make these at any time of the year.
-Not just for Easter.
+You can make these at any time of the year, not just for Easter.
 They make great Birthday Party Chocolate Treats.
 All you need to do is use different toppings for the BranFlake recipe.
 Make them in smaller bun cases for tiny hands to hold.

 Note: This post was first published in March 2018, but has since been updated in Feb 2020.